See for yourself where water brought up from the coal seam spilled onto the ground ten years ago. Photographs taken December 2020.

 Newell Highway turn west into Plumb Road to see the impacts of coal seam gas extraction on the environment.

 When wastewater brought up from the coal seam is not contained, all plants in the spill area die.
 Over 20 wastewater spill sites exist in the Pilliga Forest.
 In an attempt to rehabilitate these sites, Santos’ contactors spread gypsum and sulphur over the area.
 Thick irrigation hoses water the site to dilute the salt and flushed it down to creeks and possibly into the Great Artesian Basin.
-This spreads the salt well beyond the initial spill area.
+This spreads the salt and toxins well beyond the initial spill area.
 The gypsum breaks up the salt and helps it float away, and the sulphur brings the pH back from alkaline towards acid.
 Spill areas are later covered with woodchip, supposedly from local native trees.
-Then new trees are planted with plastic tree guards, but they usually die when their roots reach the salt, so they are planted again.
+Then new trees are planted with plastic tree guards, but they usually die when their roots reach the salt, so they are planted again and again.

-When gas wells no longer produce gas they are decommissioned, that is plugged and abandoned.
+When wells no longer produce gas they are decommissioned, that is plugged and abandoned.
 The well head infrastructure is removed and a metal plate is attached, so it can be located from the surface.